kralamoure/retroproxy/README.md

 Some examples of what you can do with this tool:

-- Reverse engineer the server
+- Reverse engineer a server
 - Get map encryption keys
 - Get map fight positions
 - Get map trigger cells